RaccoonCH/Rakkit/docs/en/graphql/start/installation.md

 npm i reflect-metadata
 ```

-We must ensure that it is imported at the top of our entry file (before we use/import `type-graphql` or our resolvers):
+We must ensure that it is imported at the top of our entry file (before we use/import `rakkit` or our resolvers):

 ```typescript
 import "reflect-metadata";